 Myths and Facts

-• Myth: Neutering will negatively affect a dog’s personality.
+- Mythology: Neutering will negatively alter a dog’s temperament.

-• Fact: There is no medical or behavioral benefit to a dog fathering a litter before neutering.
-Decisions about breeding should be made based on responsible breeding practices, not myths.
+- The truth: There is no any medical or psychological benefit to the dog having a litter prior to the process of neutering.
+Breeding decisions should be based upon good breeding practices, not based on myths.

 Safety and Responsibility

-• Keep Dogs Safe: Understand the risks of roaming and aggressive behavior during this time and take proactive measures to keep your dogs safe and secure.
+- Protect your Dogs: Understand the risks of aggressive and roaming behaviour during this period and adopt proactive steps to keep your pets safe and protected.

 Conclusion